Open-Dataplatform/yggdrasil-env/README.md

 This will performe linting on the chart and make sure we're consistent with our yaml.

+There is a folder called "ci" in that folder there is two files test-values.yaml and prod-values.yaml these files contains the respective nameSuffixe's and the linter will lint the chart with each of these value files, such that we're linting with both test and production values.

 # Known issues
 | Issue | optional |
 |-------|-------------|